tofuapps/tldr/README.md

 ## Running

-You will need to start both the ui and api server.
-A script `tmux.sh` is available to start both servers in split view in a detached tmux session.
+You will need to start both the UI and API server.
+A script `tmux.sh` is available to start both servers in split view in a detached tmux session, which can be used on macOS and Linux systems with `tmux` installed.

+If you do not have `tmux`, follow the below steps to manually start the servers.

 ### UI Server
 Start a new shell in the current directory and enter